Odisha Legislative Assembly

-The Odisha Legislative Assembly is the unicameral state legislature of Odisha state in India.
-The seat of the Legislative Assembly is at Bhubaneswar, the capital of the state.
+The Odisha Legislative Assembly is the unicameral state legislature of the state of Odisha in India.
+The seat of the Legislative Assembly is at Bhubaneswar, the capital city.
 The Legislative Assembly comprises 147 Members of Legislative Assembly.
 Out of total 147 Assembly Constituencies of Odisha Legislative Assembly, 33 seats are reserved for Scheduled Tribes (ST) and 24 seats for the Scheduled Castes (SC).
-It was announced by Odisha Chief Minister Naveen Patnaik that the Sachivalaya or the Secretariat building in Bhubaneswar will be called Lok Seva Bhavan.